 Earlier this week, Apple changed its App Store policy to allow older versions to be downloaded.
 This policy has since been updated.

 Apple’s change of heart means older iDevices not capable of running the latest iOS can carry on being used.
-Check out my original article, ‘Last Compatible’ App Versions Now Offered for Older iDevices.
+Check out my earlier article, ‘Last Compatible’ App Versions Now Offered for Older iDevices.

 However, it would appear that not all developers were happy about this, claiming bug fixes fixed in newer versions or old APIs could cause problems and security issues.